 To avoid passing along a cold or flu, cover your mouth when you cough or sneeze and wash your hands afterward.
 And always wash your hands — for at least 20 seconds with soap and water — before and after you eat or use the restroom.

-Of course, people aren't the only places where germs can live: "Many desktops are dirtier than a toilet seat," Baeza says.
+Of course, people aren't the only places where germs can live: "Many desktops are dirtier than a toilet seat," Graham says.
 "Make sure you wipe down your workspace at least once a week."

 Sign up now for free health tips and medical news.